IBM/z_ansible_collections_doc/source/index.rst

 .. grid:: 3

-   .. grid-item:: |topology| Event Driven Ansible for IBM Z
+   .. grid-item:: |topology| Event-Driven Ansible for IBM Z

       * `Introduction and Architecture`_
       * `Install and run`_